OpenSourceEconomics/epp_topics/src/epp_topics/metrics_ml/sklearn_cv_hyper/screencast/slides.md

 ---

-# The bias variance trade-off
+# The bias-variance trade-off

 - Econometrics: Model is correctly specified, want consistency and unbiasedness

+- Very simple models, e.g. just an intercept and a couple of regressors

+  - Large bias, low variance, no overfitting

+- Very large models, e.g. including squares, interactions, ...

+  - Small bias, high variance, danger of overfitting

 - ML: Model is a simplification and some amount of bias is ok

-- Very simple models, e.g. just an intercept

-  - Large bias, Low variance, No overfitting

-- Very large models, e.g. including squares, interactions, ...

-  - Small bias, High variance, Danger of overfitting

-- Most machine learning models have one or more parameters that govern the bias variance trade-off
+- Most ML models have one or more parameters that govern the bias variance trade-off

 ---